SNAKE SHAPE LAKE

 Hales New York, 547 W 20th Street, NY10011

 Hales is delighted to announce SNAKE SHAPE LAKE a solo exhibition of recent works by British artist Jessica Warboys (b.
 1977 Newport, Wales).
-Featuring painting, glasswork, film and sculpture, this will be the artist’s first solo show in the U.S. SNAKE SHAPE LAKE highlights a multifaceted practice interconnected and informed by personal and collective memory, landscape, history, ritual and mythology.
+Featuring painting, glasswork and film, this will be the artist’s first solo show in the U.S. SNAKE SHAPE LAKE highlights a multifaceted practice interconnected and informed by personal and collective memory, landscape, history, ritual and mythology.
 Warboys received a BA from the British institution Falmouth College of Arts, Cornwall (2001), and completed her postgraduate studies at Slade School of Art, London (2004).
 Warboys lives and works in Suffolk, UK and Berlin, Germany.

 The exhibition features work from the series River Wax Paintings, which take their departure from Warboys’ Sea Paintings, where the beach becomes the studio and the canvas becomes a record of the littoral - its physical aspects and symbolic undercurrents.
 Recalling the giants of 20th century landscape painting, Warboys’ Sea Paintings are sublime and monumental; visceral marks scatter across the surface, sea spray is palpable and ocean depths are suggested in tidal waves of colour.
 The series, made across beaches in the UK, was the focus of the artist’s recent major solo exhibition at Tate St. Ives (UK) and her presentation at dOCUMENTA 13 (Kassel, Germany).